maths/stack-web/website_files/Events/2025-08-04-AfricanSTACKConference.md

 - Prof Birhanu Assaye, Dean of College of Science, Bahir Dar University
 - Dr Michael Obiero Oyengo, Maseno University, Kenya, member of the STACK International Advisory Board, vice-chair of the Kenya Mathematical Society, and chair of the African STACK Community Leadership Team
-- Dr David Stern, IDEMS International, member of the STACK International Advisory Board, and Dr Franca Hoffmann, California Institute of Technology (Caltech), US, International Scientific Advisor at Quantum Leap Africa, at the African Institute for Mathematical Sciences (AIMS)
+- Dr David Stern, IDEMS International, member of the STACK International Advisory Board
+- Dr Franca Hoffmann, California Institute of Technology (Caltech), US, International Scientific Advisor at Quantum Leap Africa, at the African Institute for Mathematical Sciences (AIMS)
 - Dr Idrissa Said Amour, University of Dar es Salaam Tanzania and a member of the African STACK community leadership team
 - Dr Abdu Mohammed Seid, Department of Mathematics, Bahir Dar University and a member of the African STACK community leadership team
 - (further Keynote speakers TBD)